ucfopen/Obojobo-Classic/wp/wp-content/plugins/table-of-contents-plus/readme.txt

 * "label": text, title of the list
 * "no_label": true/false, shows or hides the list heading
 * "exclude": IDs of the pages or categories you wish to exclude
+* "exclude_tree": ID of the page or category you wish to exclude including its all descendants

 = [sitemap_categories] =
 Same as `[sitemap_pages]` but for categories.

+= [sitemap_posts] =
+This lets you print out an index of all published posts on your site.
+By default, posts are listed in alphabetical order grouped by their first letters.
+The following attributes are accepted:
+* "order": text, either ASC or DESC
+* "orderby": text, popular options include "title", "date", "ID", and "rand".
+See [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters) for a list.
+* "separate": true/false (defaults to true), does not separate the lists by first letter when set to false.
+Use the following CSS classes to customise the appearance of your listing:
+* toc_sitemap_posts_section
+* toc_sitemap_posts_letter
+* toc_sitemap_posts_list

 == Changelog ==

+= 1308 =
+* Released: 5 August 2013
+* Fix javascript issue with minimum jQuery version check (broke smooth scrolling using WordPress 3.6).
+* Replaced Slovak translation with a human translated version courtesy Boris Gereg.
+* Remove <!--TOC--> signature from source when using the shortcode but not allowed to print (eg on homepage).
+* Add "separate" attribute for sitemap_posts shortcode to not split by letter, thanks [DavidMjps](http://wordpress.org/support/topic/exclude-alphabetical-headings-on-sitemap) for the suggestion.

+= 1303.1 =
+* Released: 22 March 2013
+* New: added Polish translation, curtesy [Jakub](http://notatki.4use.pl/).
+* Fixed: an issue in 1303 that ignored headings with the opening tag on the first line and the heading text on a new line.
+Thanks to [richardsng](http://wordpress.org/support/topic/unable-to-display-the-full-toc) for the quick discovery.

+= 1303 =
+* Released: 21 March 2013
+* New: option auto insert after the first heading.
+Thanks to [@thelawnetwork](http://dublue.com/plugins/toc/comment-page-4/#comment-1782) for requesting it.
+* New: allow headings to be excluded from the table of contents.
+This is available both globally under the advanced section of Settings > TOC+ and individually with the TOC shortcode.
+Check out the help material for examples.
+Thanks to the many of you that requested it.
+* New: advanced option to lowercase all anchors.
+The default is off.
+* New: advanced option to use hyphens rather than underscores in anchors.
+The default is off.
+* New: shortcode to list all posts in alphabetical order grouped by first letter.
+* New: added Slovak translation, curtesy [Branco Radenovich](http://webhostinggeeks.com/user-reviews/).
+* Add version numbers to CSS/JS files to better support setups that cache these files heavily for timely invalidation.
+Thanks to [boxcarpress](http://wordpress.org/support/topic/some-changes-we-made-that-you-might-consider) for the amendments.
+* Add CSS class 'contracted' to #toc_container when the table of contents is hidden.
+Thanks to [Sam](http://wordpress.org/support/topic/hide-link-not-working?replies=6#post-3968019) for suggesting it.
+* With smooth scroll enabled, do not use an offset if no admin bar is present and the offset value is default.
+This means that public users do not have the offset space at the top.
+* New help material for developers under the help tab.
+* Added API function: toc_get_index() lets you retrieve a table of contents to be placed within PHP.
+Check out the new developer help material for examples.
+* Allow anchors to be filterable using toc_url_anchor_target to customise further through code.
+Check the new developer help material for an example.
+Thanks to [Russell Heimlich](http://dublue.com/plugins/toc/comment-page-4/#comment-1713) for the tip.
+* Adjust CSS and JS registration.
+* Updated jQuery Smooth Scroll to 1.4.10.
+* Fixed: When using the widget, addressed an issue where the index with special characters (such as ' and ") would not link to the correct spot within the content.
+Thanks to [esandman](http://wordpress.org/support/topic/problems-with-apostrophes-and-quotation-marks) for raising it.
+* Fixed: Saving at Settings > TOC+ resets TOC+ widget options.
+Thanks to [Chris](http://dublue.com/plugins/toc/comment-page-4/#comment-1808) for reporting it.

+= 1211 =
+* Released: 17 November 2012
+* New: allow %PAGE_TITLE% to be used in the TOC title.
+Note that this also works in the widget title too.
+When used, this variable will be replaced with the current page's title.
+Thanks to [Peter](http://dublue.com/plugins/toc/comment-page-3/#comment-4782) for the request.
+* New: new option to hide the TOC initially.
+Thanks to [Jonas](http://dublue.com/plugins/toc/comment-page-2/#comment-852), [Jonathan](http://dublue.com/plugins/toc/comment-page-2/#comment-2161), and [Doc Germanicus](http://dublue.com/plugins/toc/comment-page-4/#comment-5048) for requesting it.
+* New: added ability to customise visited TOC link colour.
+* New: option to restrict generation to a URL path match.
+For example, you can restrict to wiki pages that fall under http://domain/wiki/ by entering /wiki/ into the field.
+The setting can be found in the advanced options.
+Thanks to [Tux](http://dublue.com/plugins/toc/comment-page-3/#comment-4466) and [Justine Smithies](http://dublue.com/plugins/toc/comment-page-3/#comment-5000) for suggesting it.
+* Make regular expressions less greedy.
+That means you can have multiple headings on a single line whereas before you needed to ensure each heading was on their own line.
+Thanks to [drdamour](http://wordpress.org/support/topic/widget-isnt-showing-up) for raising and providing a fix.
+* Also make regular expressions match across multiple lines.
+This means you can have your single heading split across many lines.
+* Better accessibility: when using smooth scrolling, allow for focus to follow the target, eg tabbing through will continue from the content block you clicked through to.
+* Better performance: as requested by a few, javascript files have been consolidated into one and both javascript and CSS files are now minified.
+* 'Auto' is now the default width which means it'll take up the needed amount of space up to 100%.
+The previous default was a fixed width of 275px.
+* Added the ability to exclude entire branches when using [sitemap_pages] and [sitemap_categories] using the exclude_tree attribute.
+Thanks to [Benny Powers](http://dublue.com/plugins/toc/comment-page-3/#comment-3607) for requesting it.
+* Wrap index numbers around span tags to enable easier CSS customisation.
+The spans are have two classes: toc_number and toc_depth_X where X is between 1 and 6.
+Thanks to [Matthias Krok](http://dublue.com/plugins/toc/comment-page-3/#comment-3922) for requesting it.
+* Moved the 'preserve theme bullets' option into the advanced section.
+* Updated and simplified the translation file.
+* Fixed: [sitemap_categories] using the wrong label when none was specified.
+Thanks to [brandt-net](http://wordpress.org/support/topic/plugin-table-of-contents-plus-sitemap-setting-categories-label-of-sitemap_categories-not-shown) for raising it.
+The labels for both [sitemap_pages] and [sitemap_categories] may be removed in a future update as you can insert the title within your content.

 = 1208 =
 * Released: 2 August 2012